marsyofie/Kong-and-Konga-with-docker/README.md

-kong engine with kong admin
+kong with kong admin in docker